-We’ve collected six of the most engaging use cases (by which we mean ways to use an employee app) that drive business results, and we've provided some real-life examples from companies that are using an app to make a positive and productive difference in the workplace.
+The best employee apps enable communicators to reach all workers—no matter where they are.
+And they provide a front door to your digital workplace.
+We’ve collected six of the most engaging employee app use cases (by which we mean ways to use an employee app) that drive increased workplace satisfaction and engagement.
+And we've provided some real-life examples from companies that are using an app to make a positive and productive difference in the workplace.

-Only by finding ways to reach everyone with your surveys in a way that motivates them all to take part can you accurately assess what’s going on with your people.
+Despite how valuable surveys can be, according to Forbes, "the average employee survey response rate is just a meager 30%–40%."
+Only by finding ways to reach everyone with your surveys in a way that motivates them to take part—with an employee app, for example—can you accurately assess what’s going on with your people.

 Learn how SAK Construction has elevated its internal communications with an app for news, surveys, and feedback.

 Recognizing your employees for their work isn’t just a nice thing to do.
 It reinforces and rewards the outstanding outcomes that people create for your business.

 Effective recognition programs reward the actions and behaviors you want to see repeated.
 Furthermore, they bolster an employee’s understanding of how you expect him or her to contribute in the workplace.

 It’s no secret that people want to feel valued and special about who they are and what they do.
 That’s true for all of us.
 As your employee app increasingly becomes a familiar place for employees to give and receive praise, they’ll begin to connect that positive experience with your app and come back again and again.